noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 ### Features
-We will use the following columns in the dataset as feature:
+We decided to use only the following features from the dataset:

 - Sin_Month, Cos_Month: Month in cyclical data format
 - Sin_Day, Cos_Day: Day of the week in cyclical data format